-Who’s the real-life family the Roys are based on in ‘Succession’?
+What's ‘Succession’ based on?
+The real-life family behind the Roys

 I grew up in a close-knit family.
 My small family of four (two parents, one brother, one dog, innumerable gerbils) has had its ups and downs.
 There was the time my brother strategically splattered toothpaste all over our bathroom and framed me as the culprit.
 While my parents have since conceded that I was blameless, I have never forgotten.
 I will never forgive.

 Whatever problems my family may have, they’re small potatoes in comparison to the chaotic and vicious family portrayed in “Succession.”
-Every time I tune in to the show on Sundays, I think to myself, “OK sure, my family can be annoying.
+Whenever I tuned in to the show on Sundays, I thought to myself, “OK sure, my family can be annoying.
 But they’d never do that.”

-“Succession” is HBO’s smash-hit series — it premiered in 2018 and has been wildly popular ever since, sprouting both intense discourse and hilarious memes alike.
-The show has just begun its fourth and final season, and it’s proved to be packed with just as many clever quips and back-stabbing twists as the last three.
+“Succession” is HBO’s smash-hit series — it premiered in 2018 and was wildly popular, sprouting both intense discourse and hilarious memes alike.

+The show wrapped up its fourth and final season in 2023, which proved to be packed with just as many clever quips and back-stabbing twists as the last three.

 What is ‘Succession’ about?